 - If It Bleeds

 Each story seems to be relatively straightforward, but what makes them particularly good is the twist in each story.
 According to Google’s Ngram viewer, the phrase “a twist in the tale” was first used in 1910, and subsequently the technique of giving a story an unexpected turn became common in literature.
-But the degree of toe-tickling shock value depends on which tale-twisting technique the writer uses, and how unexpected it is.
+But the degree of toe-tickling surprise depends on which tale-twisting technique the writer uses, and how unexpected it is.
 In these stories, all the twists are clever, startling and thought-provoking.
 You’re happily reading along, aware that the scene set by King looks normal, and then, wham!, he hits you with a weighted wet sock of a twist.

 Here is what each of the stories are about and what the plot twists entail: